 - Data (e.g., Bank account records)

 Ans.
-Gateway is a hardware device that is connected to two or more networks.
+A gateway is a hardware device that is connected to two or more networks.
 It may be a router, firewall, server, or any other similar device, and is capable of regulating traffic in the network.

 Ans.
 A gateway sends the data between two dissimilar networks, while a router sends the data between two similar networks.